OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/MAIN.md

 ## Production team <a name="team"></a>

-* Charlotte Theresa-Weber,
+* Charlotte Weber - Team Lead
-* Jon Tennant, Dinosaur nerd
+* Jon Tennant - Dinosaur whisperer, co-leader-ish
-* Tobias Steiner, Open Ed Quiz Master
+* Tobias Steiner - Open Ed Quizzard
+* Encarni Martínez - Wonderful Brains
+* Ritwik Agarwal - Open Science Activist
+* Erzsébet Tóth-Czifra - Digital Human

 <br/>

 **Know a way this content can be improved?**

 Time to take your new GitHub skills for a test-run!
-All content development primarily happens [here](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/content_development/MAIN.md).
+All content development primarily happens [here](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/content_development/MAIN.md).
 If you have a suggested improvement to the content, layout, or anything else, you can make it and then it will automatically become part of the MOOC content after verification from a moderator!

 [![CC0 Public Domain Dedication](https://img.shields.io/badge/License-CC0%201.0-lightgrey.svg)](https://creativecommons.org/publicdomain/zero/1.0/)